 Sp.
 Aunque la mona se vista de ceda, mona se queda. (lit.
 Although the monkey is dressed up with silk, it is still a monkey)

-The spanish one somehow implies some racism.
-The turkish and english one goes through cleverness.
+The Spanish one somehow implies some racism.
+The Turkish and English ones go through cleverness.
 I think the reason for that is the word “mona” <monkey>.

 İyi insan lafın üstüne gelir.